 Can we have more different style holds please?

-We increase our pool of 28000 holds on a regular basis.
+We increase our pool of 28,000 holds on a regular basis.
 We retire old discoloured, chipped holds on a regular basis too.
-Climbing holds are expensive, large climbing holds are very expensive!
-A good typical 40 holds route can cost up to £150 so its an expensive game to replace them all the time.
+Climbing holds are expensive, especially the large ones!
+A good typical 40 holds route can cost up to £150 so it's an expensive game to replace them all the time.
 There are lots of new manufacturers breaking in to the climbing hold market lately and this will probably result in increased competition and hopefully a reduction in cost.
 We will keep adding to our range of holds, but if there is a particular range of holds you would like to see then please drop us a line.

 Why are there not more easy 5/5+ routes?